 Mission & Milestones

-Dancing Classrooms Philly’s mission is to foster self-esteem, social awareness and joy in children by providing the opportunity to learn and perform ballroom dance.
+Dancing Classrooms Philly’s mission is to foster self–esteem, social awareness, mutual respect, teamwork and joy in young people and their communities through social dance education and performance.

 - In 2008-09, we created the Dancing Classrooms Philly Academy (formerly known as the Saturday Scholarship Program) to expand our reach and offer more specialized dance lessons over a 10-week Saturday course at three locations.
 Soon after, the DCP Allstars were formed for those who excelled and wished to go even further in their dance studies.